Steve McGavin

-Steven James "Steve" McGavin (born 24 January 1969) is an English former professional footballer.
-He works as head of recruitment at Norwich City after leaving Ipswich Town's academy.
+Steven James McGavin (born 24 January 1969) is an English former professional footballer.
+He now works as head of national recruitment for Aston Villa Academy.
+Having previously held recruitment roles at both Norwich City and Ipswich Town.

 Playing career

 Born in North Walsham, McGavin played non-League football for Sudbury Town in his late teens and early 20s, before being signed by Colchester United for £10,000 in July 1992.
 After scoring 17 goals in 58 games, he was signed by Birmingham City for £150,000 in January 1994.
 However, after 23 matches and only two goals, he was sold to Wycombe Wanderers for £175,000 in March 1995.

 In January 1999 he was released by Wycombe, and in February signed for Southend United on a free transfer, but failed to score in eleven appearances.
 He signed for Northampton Town in August that year, but did not make a first team appearance.
 In October he returned to Colchester, where he made 75 appearances over two seasons.

 After being released by Colchester in July 2001, he returned to non-League football and signed for Dagenham & Redbridge.
 He later moved on to Harwich & Parkeston (where he was player-manager), Stanway Rovers, Clacton Town, and Bury Town.
 McGavin also played amateur football for Real Benalmadena in Andalucia, Spain.